aws-samples/serverless-patterns/dynamodb-glue-s3-terraform/README.md

 This pattern demonstrates how to create a zero-ETL integration between Amazon DynamoDB and Amazon S3 using AWS Glue transformation job.
 The AWS Glue job copies data in the specified format, which can be queried using Amazon Athena.

-Learn more about this pattern at Serverless Land Patterns: Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/terraform-dynamodb-glue-s3-integration
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/dynamodb-glue-s3-terraform

 Important: This application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.